Examples are conceive,

 This is usually spelt au, aw, oar

 It corresponds to the spelling oor exclusively only in door and floor and it is the usual vowel in poor, sure and moor.

 Of the twenty GB vowel phonemes /ʊ/ rates only 13th in frequency of occurrence.
 It appears mostly after labial consonants.
 Examples are bull, full, pull, bush, put, bushel, butcher, pudding, pulpit, push, sugar.

 This vowel is usually represented by the spelling oo but it corresponds to o only in cantonment, tomb, womb, who, whom and do.

-It corresponds to the spelling ui in bruise, bruit, cruise, fruit, juice, nuisance, pursuit, recruit, sluice, suit etc.
+And the spelling ui in bruise, bruit, cruise, fruit, juice, nuisance, pursuit, recruit, sluice, suit etc.

-in vacuum (and the rare exotic words muumuu and puukko).
+And the spelling uu in vacuum (and the rare exotic words muumuu and puukko).

 spelling oe only in does.

 It corresponds to the spelling oo only in blood and flood.

 In many words spelt with non-final ur-, urr-, or- GB has this vowel rather than GA / ɜː/.
 These include borough, current, curry, flurry, furrow, hurry, nourish, occurrence, thorough and worry.
 However, when the final element of the word is not a derivative but an inflectional suffix, then GA and GB agree on / ɜː/ as in furry and occurring.
-This vowel is used in the names Durham, Murray etc.
+This vowel is used in the GB names Durham, Murray etc.

 It corresponds to the spelling ou in courage, flourish, nourish; chough, rough, slough, sough, southern, tough, young; Brough, Clough, Hough, Loughborough, Southwell.
 (This pattern is traceable to deficiencies in medieval handwriting.)